trizen/raku-rosettacode/programming_tasks/S/Stack.md

 # [Stack][1]

-Perl 6 still has the stack functions from Perl 5, but now they also can be accessed by object notation:
+Raku still has the stack functions from Perl 5, but now they also can be accessed by object notation:

 ```perl
 my @stack;          # just a array